junxit/us-congress-bills-114/metadata.md

 - 2016-11-30 — On agreeing to the resolution Agreed to without objection. (text of measure as passed: CR H7048)
 - 2016-11-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text of measure as passed: CR H7048)
 - 2016-12-01 — Received in the Senate.
+- 2016-12-05 — Amendment SA 5137 agreed to in Senate by Unanimous Consent.
+- 2016-12-05 — Amendment SA 5137 proposed by Senator McConnell. (consideration: CR S6696-6697; text: CR S6696) To make additional corrections in the enrollment of H.R.
+34.
+- 2016-12-05 — Measure laid before Senate by unanimous consent. (consideration: CR S6696-6697)
+- 2016-12-05 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment by Unanimous Consent.
+- 2016-12-05 — Resolution agreed to in Senate with an amendment by Unanimous Consent.
+- 2016-12-05 — Senate amendment agreed to: Amendment SA 5137 agreed to in Senate by Unanimous Consent.
+- 2016-12-05 — Senate amendment proposed (on the floor): Amendment SA 5137 proposed by Senator McConnell.(consideration: CR S6696-6697; text: CR S6696)
+- 2016-12-05 — Senate amendment submitted